-Recommended tire size

-- Recommended tire inflation pressure - Vehicle capacity weight (VCW-the maximum occupant and cargo weight a vehicle is designed to carry) - Front and rear axle weight ratings (GAWR-the maximum weight the axle systems are designed to carry).
+- Recommended tire size - Recommended tire inflation pressure - Vehicle capacity weight (VCW-the maximum occupant and cargo weight a vehicle is designed to carry) - Front and rear axle weight ratings (GAWR-the maximum weight the axle systems are designed to carry).

 [For TT] Both placards and certification labels are permanently attached to the trailer on the forward half of the left side, and are easily readable from outside the vehicle without moving any part of the vehicle.
-You can find the recommended tire pressure and load limit for your vehicle in the vehicle owner's manual.
+You can find the recommended tire pressure and load limit for your vehicle formed and stamped into the tire.